-- 1. All participants who remain on the field during combat must wear screening as described in section 7.5 on page 32. - 2.
+- 1. All participants who remain on the field during comb at must wear screening as described in section 7.5 on page 34. - 2.
 War combat with arrows is war combat in which arrows or bolts equipped with "Riverhaven Blunts" are used.
 Combat with missile weapons, and all of the rules in subsection 1.2.4 apply.

-Table 1.1: Properties of Classes of Combat
+$\textbf{Table 1.1:} \ \ \textbf{Properties of Classes of Combat}$

-Combat Class Many vs One Engagement Non Combatants Need Armour Screening Required Killing from Behind Grasping Hafts of Pole Weapons
+Combat Class Many vs One En- gagement Non Combatants Need Armour Screening Required Killing from Behind Grasping Hafts of Pole Weapons

+Tournament

-Tournament No No No Forbidden Allowed
+$\mathbf{Single}$ No No No Forbidden Allowed

-Single Combat 110 140 110 Toroidaen Allowed
+$\mathbf{Combat}$

+Tournament Norma aller

-Tournament Yes No No Normally Allowed
+Melee Yes No No Normally Forbidden Allowed

-Melee Combat 105 NO INO Forbidden Allowed
+$\mathbf{Combat}$ rorbidden

 War Combat

-Without Missile Yes No No Allowed Allowed
+Without Yes No No Allowed Allowed

+Missile ies NO NO Allowed Allowed

 Weapons

 War Combat Yes Yes No Allowed Allowed

-War Combat Yes Yes Yes Allowed Allowed
+War Combat with Arrows Yes Yes Yes Allowed Allowed

-with Arrows 105 105 103 Allowed Allowed